-Our customers bill many different payor groups.
+Our customers' bills are paid by many different payer groups.
 The majority of reimbursement dollars for traditional laboratory services are provided by traditional commercial insurance products, most notably preferred provider organizations, or PPOs, and other managed care plans, as well as government healthcare programs, such as Medicare and Medicaid.
 PPOs, HMOs and other managed care plans typically contract with a limited number of laboratories and then designate the laboratory or laboratories to be used for tests ordered by participating physicians.
-We are currently an out-of-network provider with most payors, which means we do not have a contract with payors to pay a specific rate for our tests.
+We are currently an out-of-network provider with most payers, which means we do not have a contract with payers to pay a specific rate for our tests.
+We did announce during 2017 a new national agreement with Aetna through which the Company is now an in-network provider for Aetna's members.
 We are subject to applicable State laws regarding who should be billed, how they should be billed, how business should be conducted, and how patient obligations regarding cost sharing should be handled.
-In addition, if we become an "in-network" provider for certain payors in the future, we will also be subject to the terms of contracts (which could include reduced reimbursement rates) and may be subject to discipline, breach of contract actions, non-renewal or other contractually provided remedies for non-compliance with the contract's requirements and/or applicable laws.
+In addition, if we become an "in-network" provider for certain payers in the future, we will also be subject to the terms of contracts (which could include reduced reimbursement rates) and may be subject to discipline, breach of contract actions, non-renewal or other contractually provided remedies for non-compliance with the contract's requirements and/or applicable laws.

-We generally bill third-party payors and individual patients for testing services on a test-by-test basis.
-Third-party payors include Medicare, private insurance companies, institutional direct clients and Medicaid, each of which has different billing requirements.
-Medicare reimbursement programs are complex and ambiguous, and are continuously being evaluated and modified by CMS.
-Our ability to receive timely reimbursements from third-party payors is dependent on our ability to submit accurate and complete billing statements, and/or correct and complete missing and incorrect billing information.
+We generally bill third-party payers and individual patients for testing services on a test-by-test basis.
+Third-party payers include Medicare, private insurance companies, institutional direct clients and Medicaid, each of which has different billing requirements.
+Medicare reimbursement programs are complex and often ambiguous, and are continuously being evaluated and modified by CMS.
+Our ability to receive timely reimbursements from third-party payers is dependent on our ability to submit accurate and complete billing statements, and/or correct and complete missing and incorrect billing information.
 Missing and incorrect information on reimbursement submissions slows down the billing process and increases the aging of accounts receivable.
 We must bill Medicare directly for tests performed for Medicare patients and must accept Medicare's fee schedule for the covered tests as payment in full.
 State Medicaid programs are generally prohibited from paying more than the Medicare fee schedule.
 Our Pittsburgh and New Haven laboratories have contracted with a healthcare billing services management company to work with our in-house staff and help manage our third-party billing.